3 min readThe Sale Process

 Don't promise your team specific outcomes you can't guarantee.
 You won't control everything once the deal closes.

-What you can control: which buyer you choose, the questions you ask during due diligence, and the conversations you document along the way.
+What you can control: which buyer you choose, the questions you ask during diligence, and the commitments you get in writing along the way.

 The Bottom Line

-If the people you've built a team with are the main reason you're nervous about selling, pay attention to that.
+If your team is the main reason you're nervous about selling, pay attention to that.
 It means you built something real.